 From the food that you order to the places that you visit when you are together, it is only about them and their choices.
-If you feel like you never have a say in what you do when you spend time with them, you might be in a one-sided effort friendship.
+If you feel like you never have a say in what you do when you spend time with them, you might be in a one-sided bond or one-sided affection.

 2. You Are Always The First To Contact Them

 You often find yourself starting a conversation with them with a simple “Hi!” over text or a “Hey!
 Are you free to talk?” over a call.
 If their replies are slow and your calls go unanswered most of the time, you are bound to feel like you are the only one putting in the effort.
 Notice if the conversations die down if you do not keep them going with additional topics.
-If so, it is a sign of a one-sided friendship.
+If so, it is a sign of a one-sided connection.

 3. They Only Contact You When They Need Something

 Does your friend reach out to you only when they are in trouble or need help with something?
 Does a notification pop up with their name only when it says, “Hey, can you do me a favor?”

 These things are bound to make you feel tired of the friendship.
 It becomes more like a one-sided commitment or one-sided loyalty.
 If you are always there for your friend, but you cannot really say the same when it comes to your issues, you might be involved in a one-sided friendship.

 4. They Put You Down

 Let’s be honest – jokes and sarcastic quips are part and parcel of many friendships.
 However, when the jokes go too far and, instead of a slight pang, they dig daggers into your self-esteem, you should know that it is not healthy, and it might be time to figure out how to end this one-sided friendship.
 Friendship should be about building each other up, not breaking each other down.
 If you feel like your opinions and wishes are not valued and whatever you say or do is criticized or looked down upon, it is safe to say that this bond is turning toxic.

 5. They Prefer The Company Of Others